transp-or/Robust_Railway/README.md

 This repository provides a framework for **railway timetable rescheduling** under disruptions.
 It integrates exact and heuristic optimization methods to generate feasible, high-quality rescheduling plans, aiming to minimize passenger inconvenience, deviations from the reference timetable, and operational costs.

+**This project is integrated with the industrial tool Viriato through the SMA algorithmic platform.
+Infrastructure data, planned train schedules, conflicts, and disruption scenarios are extracted from Viriato.
+The tool also takes as input passenger demand data in the form of an origin–destination matrix.
+The optimization module generates one or several disposition timetables, which can then be sent back to Viriato for visualization and further validation.**

+Integration with the SMA algorithmic platform is achieved via the open source Python client: [openviriato.algorithm-platform.py-client](https://github.com/sma-software/openviriato.algorithm-platform.py-client.git).

 ---

 ## 🚄 Overview